-- You have performed the steps in "Turning Off Your Computer" and "Before Working Inside Your Computer." - You have read the safety information in your Dell[TM] Product Information Guide.
+- You have performed the steps in "Turning Off Your Computer" (see this page) and "Before Working Inside Your Computer" (see page 88). - You have read the safety information in your Dell[TM] Product Information Guide. - A component can be replaced-or if purchased separately-installed by performing the removal procedure in reverse order.